- Introduction

 Here's an example of creating a User

-entity for a MySQL database:
+entity for a MySQL database for our built-in MikroORMProvider

 import { BigIntType, Entity, PrimaryKey, Property } from '@mikro-orm/core';